fredrikdev/NetatmoSIAQM/README.md

         password:secretpassword

 4) Paste the string in the params variable in the script.
-5) On your home screen, add the new Scriptable Widget as a medium sized widget with the script.
+5) On your home screen, add the new Scriptable Widget as a (medium sized preferred) widget with the script.

 ## Credits